dwjackson/cuisiner/README.md

 The output is printed to `stdout` as is in markdown.

+## Note: Fractional Amounts

+At the moment, fractional amounts can only be written as decimals in recipes.
+For example, the amount 1/8 must be written as 0.125.

 ## License

 This project is licensed under the MIT License.